xavmcc3/image-encoding/README.md

  - `threshold` convert the image to binary
  - `hex_scale` idk

+Any output is stored in `data.txt` in the same directory.

 ## About
 Honestly I'm pretty proud of this shit 'cause it uses cool-ass python decorator functions so if I wanna add an encoding type I can just be like